nickjwhite/diogenes/README.md

-There is one more, optional, step, which is to integrate information on where words can be found in the print versions of the _Thesaurus Linguae Latinae_ and the _Oxford Latin Dictionary_.
-The PDFs of the _TLL_ can be downloaded from the website of the Bayerische Akademie der Wissenschaften by hand, via the Diogenes Electron interface, or by running on the command line:
+There is one more, optional, step, which is to integrate information on where words can be found in the print versions of the _Thesaurus Linguae Latinae_ and the first edition of the _Oxford Latin Dictionary_.
+The PDFs of the _TLL_ can be downloaded from the website of the Bayerische Akademie der Wissenschaften by hand, via a menus item in the Diogenes Electron application, or by running on the command line:

     server/tll-pdf-download.pl path/to/destination/folder